hermannpencole/nifi-swagger-client/docs/ConnectionsApi.md

 ConnectionsApi apiInstance = new ConnectionsApi();
 String id = "id_example"; // String | The connection id.
-String version = "version_example"; // String | The revision is used to verify the client is working with the latest version of the flow.
+Object version = null; // Object | The revision is used to verify the client is working with the latest version of the flow.
-String clientId = "clientId_example"; // String | If the client id is not specified, new one will be generated.
+Object clientId = null; // Object | If the client id is not specified, new one will be generated.
 This value (whether specified or generated) is included in the response. try {
     ConnectionEntity result = apiInstance.deleteConnection(id, version, clientId);
     System.out.println(result);